tiagolr/dconsole/README.md

 For more changes or other versions, see CHANGELOG. <br/><br/>
 The console uses **openfl** and supports multiple targets (**flash**, **cpp** and **neko**).<br/>
-Multiple rendering devices and html5 may be availibe in time.
+Multiple rendering devices and html5 may be available in time.

 ____________